JosephJackels/ICS499Project/README.md

 - frontend renders widgets visually
 - frontend manages tokens and passes instructions to backend
 - new widget types can be build in easily
+- each widget has its own template
+- widgets can be removed by clicking the gear icon followed by the trash icon

 ## To run:
 - install spring boot